rivernews/appl-tracky-api/docs/dev/README.md

 ## Production server testing

 - Our react is getting closer and closer to the basic functionality goal.
 At this point, we will launch a initial testing on production server to see if there's any potential issues.
 Especially the database part.
 Also CORS, and other security issues in mind.

+- Some prerequisites to deploy
+    - Have Docker running in background
+    - Better use the `deploy.sh` in the root folder